TehGM/tehgm.github.io/content/blog/technology/wordpress-to-hugo/index.md

 This blog post doesn't cover every single step I did - I also changed the [blog listing page]({{<ref "/blog/">}}) to look more like [theme's home page](https://hugoloveit.com/), rather than trimmed down [default posts page](https://hugoloveit.com/posts/), and did a few other changes.
 However these changes aren't necessarily migration per se - they're customizations, and therefore I skip them in this already lengthy (by my standards) post.

 Of course my work on this site is not done yet - I will for sure want to add more sub-pages, add some other customizations and change styling at least a little bit to make my page a bit more unique.
-But right now, I am not tied to Wordpress limitations - and damn, does that feel good.
+But right now I am not tied to Wordpress limitations - and damn, does that feel good.